manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-04.md

 #### Chaos Experiments targeting AKS Nodes

-- Experiment 01: Bring Down one AZ for 5 mins
+- Experiment 01: Bring Down all nodes of one AZ for 5 mins
--
+- Experiment 02: Spike memory on the node for 5 mins
+- Experiment 03: Spike cpu on the node for 5 mins
+- Experiment 04: Spike disk IO on the node for 5 mins

 ## Success Criteria